suhastr/firecrawl_demo/README.md

 # firecrawl_demo
-This repo shows how to use firecrawl, which crawls webpages and returns results in markdown format
+This repo shows how to use firecrawl, which crawls webpages and returns results in markdown format. its helpful for generating data for llms and so on.

 # Steps